“Murphy’s storytelling is an experience that leaves you wanting more”-Storyteller, David Joe Miller

-I’ve always been both a performer and a business woman.
-When I was a little girl, I set up my own “professional” theatre in the garage and charged the neighbors .25 cents to see my productions, including a full scale production of Annie complete with a cast of neighbor kids and the family dog.
+When I was a little girl, I set up my own “professional” theatre in the garage and charged the neighbors .25 cents to see my productions, including a full-scale production of Annie complete with a cast of neighbor kids and the family dog.

-In 2006, as a tired, over-worked single mom who found herself way off the path intended, I wrote my first one woman play called Crazy Bag.
+In 2006, as a tired, overworked single mom, I wrote my first one-woman play called Crazy Bag.

 In 2007, I packed a Subaru with 500 pounds of baggage and hit the road with that show, which uses only baggage as a set, about my journey as a rebellious minister’s daughter and single mother.

-In its premiere at the Colorado Theatre Festival, Crazy Bag won Best Set, Best Director, and All State Actress and Denver Post Ovation nominee honors.
-Crazy Bag went on to play in Breckenridge, Aspen, Denver, Albuquerque and Oklahoma City and was accepted into the 2008 San Francisco Fringe Festival.
+In its premiere at the Colorado Theatre Festival, Crazy Bag won Best Set, Best Director, and All-State Actress and Denver Post Ovation nominee honors.

 My performances brought me back to Asheville where my journey began the day I went screeching out of the gates of Bible College two decades earlier.